Best Cash-Out Auto Refinance Loans in 2026

 It can be, but refinancing an auto loan is never a one-size-fits-all solution.
 This is especially true with a cash-out auto refi, since you’ll also be negating your car’s equity.
 You may want to explore other options that won’t put you at risk for an upside-down car loan or repossession.

 That depends on your equity and the lender.
 During a cash-out auto refinance, some lenders will only allow you to borrow up to your equity.
-Others may allow you to borrow up to 100% of your vehicle’s value (such as DCU).
+Others may allow you to borrow more than what your car is worth (such as DCU).

 The less you owe on your car, the more likely you are to have positive equity.
 Paying for your car in cash is a surefire way to have positive equity.
 If this is unrealistic, you could make a large down payment or pay off your car loan faster than your loan term requires.
 Also, buying a make or model known to retain value can help you maintain positive equity.